Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

 Following the right steps is essential to avoid damaging the fabric:

-1. Gently immerse the head in warm water and let soak for about 10-15 minutes.
+1. Gently immerse the garment in lukewarm water and soak for about 10-15 minutes.

-2. Massage without rubbing: Move the head gently with your hands, without twisting or rubbing it, to avoid damage to the fibers.
+2. Massage without rubbing: Move the garment gently with your hands, without twisting or rubbing, to avoid damaging the fibers.

 3. Thorough rinsing: Change the water with clean water and immerse the garment again to completely remove the detergent.
 Repeat if necessary.